 The state of Oregon provides funds for this grant program.
 Eligibility is based on financial need as defined by the Oregon Student Assistance Commission using the FAFSA information and is limited to 12 cumulative quarters.
 Students must have a minimum of one-year legal residency in Oregon and be enrolled in at least six credit hours each term.
 Students with a prior bachelor's degree are not eligible.
 Students enrolled in a course of study leading to a degree in theology, divinity or religious education are not eligible.
-Opportunity grants currently are set by the state of Oregon and range up to \$1,470 annually per student at COCC in 2007-2008 depending on financial eligibility and enrollment.
-The state opportunity grant is not available for summer term.
+Oregon Opportunity Grant awards are set by the state of Oregon.
+The Oregon Opportunity Grant is not available for summer term.